xMika4/collab-editor/README.md

 ## Contributing
 Feel free to open an issue or submit a pull request to help improve this collaborative editor.

-## License
-This project is provided under an open license (if you have chosen one).
-If not, remove or modify this section.

 ---

 Enjoy collaborating in real-time!
 If you have any questions or issues, open a GitHub issue in the repository.